 See your naturopath, gastroenterologist or integrative medicine practitioner for guidance.

 Having trouble finding a practitioner?
-Start with your medical insurance provider as some insurances will cover naturopath and integrative medicine services.
+Start with your medical insurance provider as some insurances will cover naturopathic and integrative medicine services.

 Do you have histamine intolerance?
 What’ been your experience?
 Share your store in the comments.